corbosiny/StreetFighterAI/README.md

 ---
 ## Preparing the Game Files

-After the dependancies have been installed the necessary game files, all zipped inside of the **StreetFighterIISpecialChampionEdition-Genesis** directory, can be setup.
+After the dependencies have been installed the necessary game files, all zipped inside of the **StreetFighterIISpecialChampionEdition-Genesis** directory, can be setup.
 The game files need to be copied into the actual game data files inside the installation of the retro library on your local machine.
 This location can be found by running the following lines in the command line:

 `python3`
 `import retro`